MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/overview.md

   **YAML: outputVariables** - (Required) Default is empty.
 Start multiple entries with a pipe sign and keep each entry on a separate indented line.
 Required if **createOutputs** is set to *true*.

   **Note:** Make sure to name your output variables carefully when using multiple instances of the *Create Work Item* task in your build or release.
 If you use the same output variable in multiple tasks, each task overwrites the values from the previous task.

+#### Advanced
+Use the parameter in the *Advanced* group to control special task features:

+- <a name="authToken">**Auth Token:**</a> Provide a Personal Access Token (PAT) to use for authentication to Azure DevOps.
+This can be useful if you want to use the task in pull request builds that run from a forked repository, because the default security token used for those builds does not have sufficient privileges to create work items.
+In addition, using a specific PAT helps in situations where you need to create work items in different team projects to which the default security token (i.e., the Project Build Service account) does not have access.
+Please create a PAT with sufficient privileges (see below), store it in a secret variable (or another safe location from which you can retrieve it into a variable), and provide the variable here.

+  **YAML: authToken** - (Optional) Default is empty.

+  **Security Note:** Please be aware that allowing API access from pipelines that run for forked repositories can pose a security risk, especially if your pipeline is defined in YAML and you allow public forks!
+Use this setting with caution!
+In addition to setting the PAT here, you need to provide general access to secrets from pipelines that run for forks.
+See the official documentation about [repository protection](https://docs.microsoft.com/en-us/azure/devops/pipelines/security/repos?view=azure-devops) for more information.

+  **Required Scopes:** We strongly encourage you to follow the *least privilege principle* when creating your PAT.
+For the task to properly work you only need the following security scopes:

+  - Work Items: Read & Write (`vso.work_write`)

 Icons made by [Pavel Kozlov](https://www.flaticon.com/authors/pavel-kozlov) from https://www.flaticon.com is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)